grantnathanielbrown/cmk_react_site/README.md

 ### PRIORITY

 - new section for ocd and bipolar
-- fix zooming of images and resolution on images in home and anxiety
 - add margins on everything
 - add media queries to make mobile friendly
 - center google maps